 Federal agency and GSE MBS are reported at stated maturity in the table above.
 The estimated weighted-average life of these securities differs from the stated maturity primarily because it factors in scheduled payments and prepayment assumptions.
-The estimated weighted-average life of RMBS was approximately 3.1 and 5.3 years as of December 31, 2020 and 2019, respectively.
-The estimated weighted-average life of CMBS was approximately 8.8 years as of December 31, 2020.
+The estimated weighted-average lives of RMBS and CMBS as of December 31, 2021 and 2020 were as follows (in years):

+2021 2020

+Estimated weighted-average life of

+RMBS 5.7 3.1

+CMBS 8.3 8.8

-The amortized cost and par value of Treasury securities that were loaned from the SOMA under securities lending agreements allocated to the Bank and held in the SOMA at December 31, 2020 and 2019 were as follows (in millions):
+The amortized cost and par value of Treasury securities that were loaned from the SOMA under securities lending agreements allocated to the Bank and held in the SOMA at December 31, 2021 and 2020 were as follows (in millions):